 Does homeowners insurance cover water heater leaks?

-Typically, insurance covers the damage caused by the leak (like ruined floors), but it rarely covers the cost of the water heater itself or the plumbing repair, especially if the leak was due to age or lack of maintenance.
-Check with your provider for details.
+Insurance typically covers the resultant damage (floors/drywall) but rarely the cost of the appliance itself if the failure was due to age or lack of maintenance.